Counterfeit medicines online: E-pharmacies

-Browsing through the Internet, it is easy to hit on online pharmacies that operate according to the regulations and with transparency.
-For them, criminals are harsh unscrupulous competitors who advertise fake drugs and put at risk the reputation of all online pharmacies which operate honestly.

-However, the Internet nowadays plays a significant role in the worldwide diffusion of counterfeit pharmaceutical products.

-To support the business of legal online pharmacies, some institutions (for instance in the U.S.) developed an accreditation system for both online pharmacies connected with territorial ones and for those only operating through the Internet.
-Main limits concerning these systems are: the official seals of these institutions, to be posted on pharmacies website as a warrantee, can be roughly imitated; these institutions operate at the national level and, due to the different domestic laws of the countries, it is difficult for any of them to provide customers with reliable information concerning the quality of pharmaceuticals available online.
+Many online pharmacies operate according to the regulations and with transparency.
+To them, criminals are competitors that advertise counterfeit drugs and damage the reputation of legitimate online pharmacies.
+The Internet plays a significant role in the worldwide diffusion of counterfeit pharmaceutical products.
+Accreditation systems were developed by institutions for online pharmacies, including those linked to physical ones, to combat these illegitimate activities (for instance in the US).
+However, these measures are limited.
+Accredited websites were to be affixed an official seal as a guarantee of legitimacy, but these could be easily imitated.
+The institutions in charge of these accreditations operate at national level, and due to different domestic laws, it has proven difficult to provide customers with reliable information concerning the legitimacy of these online shops.

 An overview of the various typologies of illicit e-pharmacies is now presented, basically focused on rogue and fake e-pharmacies.

 Rogue e-pharmacies are those that not adhere to accepted standards of medicine and/or pharmacy practice, including standards of safety, thus violating regulations, and those that engage in fraudulent and deceptive business practices.
 They sell counterfeit pharmaceuticals through ad hoc designed websites which pretend authenticity and often contain features which aim to imitate legitimate ones.
 The impact of illicit e-pharmacies should not be underestimated: sewage epidemiology showed that >60% of the consumed sildenafil in the Netherlands was obtained from illegal sources.
 The consumers still seem unable to grasp the risks associated with this particular issue.
 This happens also because the issue of online sales of counterfeit medicines does not seem to receive due attention by the media.

 On the other side, through fake e-pharmacies cyber criminals do not really sell medicines, but only use them as baits to defraud online buyers, as in the case of ID theft and credit card cloning.
 The scheme implies a spider-web composed of numerous websites aiming to attract victims.
 The goal is to infect the computers of the latter with a virus to steal valuable data.

 Both types of deceptive e-pharmacies - rogue and fake ones - are often efficiently promoted by spam messages, which work even better during times of health crisis, when people go into frenzy over certain types of medicines and when there is a surge of cyber criminals seeking to cash in on the pandemic.